AssetFetch/spec/spec.md

 # 4. Endpoints

-This section outlines general information about AssetFetch endpoints along with the specific structural requirements for every endpoint.
+This section outlines general information about the HTTP-endpoints required for AssetFetch along with the specific structural requirements for the JSON-response on every endpoint.

+TODO add reference to HTTP section.

 ## 4.1.
 About Endpoints